-- Stethoscope with bell and diaphragm - Nurse-Packs provided by from the School of Nursing, included in deposit. - Watch with second hand and minute demarcations.
+- Stethoscope with bell and diaphragm - Nurse-Packs provided by from the School of Nursing, included in deposit. - Watch with second hand and minute demarcations. - Students purchase uniforms through Scrubln.com.

 Ethical and Safe Nursing Practice

 Quality nursing practice is essential for ethical and safe patient care.
 Violation of such practice is defined below, so that nursing students may be aware of the seriousness of his/her actions.
 Unethical and/or unsafe practice may result in a clinical failure and/or expulsion from the nursing program.